Korn-Jacob/chess-2/README.md

 Removed the h5 square.

 ## New features:
+- Board expansion: the board is now 10x10 instead of 8x8
 - Replaced white and black teams with the Red Republic and Blue Empire.
 - Starting player is randomized.
 - The Blue Empire has two Queens (diversity win!)